HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Looking at the spread, we see there is a large variance with websites only using two third parties–measured as the number of distinct third-party hostnames–at the 10th percentile, up to 89 or 91 at the 90th percentile.

-Note the 90th percentile is down a bit from [last year's analysis](../2020/third-parties#fig-2), where we had 104 and 106 third parties for desktop and mobile respectively but this looks to be due to restricting our domains to assets used by 50 websites or more this year, which was not done for this statistic last year.
+Note that the 90th percentile is down a bit from [last year's analysis](../2020/third-parties#fig-2), where we had 104 and 106 third parties for desktop and mobile respectively, but this looks to be due to restricting our domains to assets used by 50 websites or more this year, which was not done for this statistic last year.

 The median website uses 21 third parties on mobile and 23 on desktop, which still seems like quite a lot!